sorinboia/nginx-experience-aws/guide/2intro.md

 ![Event Engine AWS Console](images/event-engine-aws-console.png)

-Take the defaults and click on **Open AWS Console**.
+Accept the defaults and make sure the region is `eu-central-1`.
+Click on **Open AWS Console**.
 This will open AWS Console in a new browser tab.

 ## CloudFormation
 Once you have completed the step above, please deploy the following template: